sara-sabr/ITStrategy/_drafts/en/working-in-the-open-part-1.md

 This can be done today with tools and services we currently have access to.

 The idea here is not to have others change your work directly.
-You still are it's maintainer, whether this is a policy document or source code.
+You still are its maintainer, whether this is a policy document or source code.
 It is simply to give people a chance to advise you as soon as they can if something can be improved.
 There are ways to make in a way that is scalable and that will increase your ability to deliver faster and better services to your users.